fortinet-fortisoar/solution-pack-fortimanager-ztp-framework/docs/example1.md

 ![](./images/ex1-001.png)

 ## Assign ZTP Profile
-We will manually select these devices and manually assign the ZTP Profile `Report-and-Onboard`.
+We will first manually select these devices and then assign the ZTP Profile `Report-and-Onboard`.

 ![](./images/ex1-002.png)